CRO Website Audit: How To Increase Conversions In 12 Steps

 How To Fix It

-Put trust where the doubt happens.
+Place trust where doubt appears.

 9) Do A Mobile-First UX Pass (Not A Desktop Copy)